 |Desired results:|| |

-A breast augmentation provides the patient with an improved appearance of the breasts.
+Breast augmentation improves the appearance of the breasts.
 This surgery may be chosen for both aesthetic and functional purposes.

 Generally, breast augmentation surgery is conducted purely for aesthetic reasons.

-However, breast augmentation surgery has many functional benefits too, including the correction of deformities and a reconstructive option for women who have experienced breast cancer and undergone a mastectomy.
+However, breast augmentation surgery has many functional benefits too, including the correction of deformities.
+It’s also a reconstructive option for women who have experienced breast cancer and undergone a mastectomy.